spatie/typescript-transformer/README.md

 In some cases, you want to transform classes without annotation.
 For example, in one of our projects, we've created resource classes which were sent to the front using DTO's.
 We knew these Resources would always have to be converted to Typescript, so writing the `@typescript` annotation was cumbersome.

-Collectors allow you to transform classes by a specified transformer, and we're actually using a collector to collect the `@typescript` annotated classes.
+Collectors allow you to transform classes by a specified transformer.
+And we're actually using a collector to collect the `@typescript` annotated classes.

 A collector is a class that extends the `Collector` class, and you will have to implement two methods: